AntonVanAssche/BashPass/CONTRIBUTING.md

 **Note**: If you have trouble installing ShellCheck.
 You can open a pull request on the repo and our GitHub actions will run ShellCheck for you.

+#### Comments

+-   Write comments to explain the purpose and functionality of the code, particularly for complex or non-obvious sections.
+-   Use inline comments sparingly, and only when necessary to clarify the code.

 ### Documentation Changes